-Odisha is also known as Orissa and lies on the east coast of the Indian subcontinent.
+Odisha is a state which lies on the east coast of the Indian subcontinent.
 Its capital is Bhubaneswar.
 The state is an important part of the country with modern infrastructure and facilities.
 After independence, there has been a tremendous improvement to develop the rural parts of the state.

-It is also the land of temples as there are plenty of temples that are beautifully carved and proud testimony to the empires that were established here.
+It is also known as 'the land of temples' as there are a number of temples that are beautifully carved and are a proud testimony to the empires that were established here.
 The land is also famous for its cultural heritage.
 The major attraction here is the classical Odissi dance form.
 Odisha has more than just culture and tradition.

 History of Odisha

 |Odisha - Facts |